open-contracting-extensions/public-private-partnerships/docs/framework.md

 #### V.3.1.
 Proportion held and voting rights

- Structured information about each shareholder on the proportion of shares held and voting rights should be provided in the entry in the `parties/shareholders` section of an OCDS release.
+Structured information about each shareholder on the proportion of shares held and voting rights should be provided in the entry in the `parties/shareholders` section.

 **Schema**: Information can be provided using the following OCDS fields.